wavesoftware/java-https-checker/README.md

 optional arguments:
-  -h, --help             show this help message and exit -q QUIET, --quiet QUIET
-                         Do not display anything, only retcodes (default: false) -r MAX_REDIRECTS, --max_redirects MAX_REDIRECTS
+  -h, --help             show this help message and exit -q, --quiet            Do not display anything, only retcodes (default: false) -r MAX_REDIRECTS, --max_redirects MAX_REDIRECTS
                          Number of redirects to perform at maximum (default: 10)
 ```